Clinic Management software that makes booking and rebooking multiple appointments simple and pain free.

 Within your Pabau account, that would include your customers’ contact information.
 And they may at some point ask you to forget them, or modify their information to be accurate, etc. You would then be responsible for fulfilling that request.

 If you are processing personal data on the basis of the data subject’s consent, you will need to include a mechanism to collect that consent, which could include an unticked checkbox which the data subject can tick to consent to the processing of his or her data.
 If you can consider this type of arrangement as a “contract” between you and the individual who requested the “something,” then you may be able to skip the checkbox altogether, and base your processing on the need to perform your obligations under this “contract”.
-See the Lawfulness of Processing section in the GDPR Readiness Guide.

 No, please note that the use of pre-ticked opt-in boxes is not valid under the GDPR.
 Silence or inactivity on the part of the data subject, as well as merely using a service (without first ticking a box to indicate agreement) doesn’t count as “consent”.